Rosa DeLauro: 2010

-DeLauro was reelected to an eleventh term with 65% of the vote against Connecticut Republican Party treasurer Jerry Labriola Jr.
+DeLauro was re-elected to an eleventh term with 65% of the vote against Connecticut Republican Party treasurer Jerry Labriola Jr.

 2012

-DeLauro was reelected to a twelfth term with 74.6% of the vote against Republican nominee Wayne Winsley, a former member of the U.S. Navy.
+DeLauro was re-elected to a twelfth term with 74.6% of the vote against Republican nominee Wayne Winsley, a former member of the U.S. Navy.

 2014

-DeLauro was reelected to a thirteenth term with 67.1% of the vote against Republican nominee James Brown, a high school math teacher.
+DeLauro was re-elected to a thirteenth term with 67.1% of the vote against Republican nominee James Brown, a high school math teacher.

 2016

-DeLauro was reelected to a fourteenth term with 69% of the vote against Republican nominee Angel Cadena, a former candidate for Connecticut State Comptroller.
+DeLauro was re-elected to a fourteenth term with 69% of the vote against Republican nominee Angel Cadena, a former candidate for Connecticut State Comptroller.

 2018

-DeLauro was reelected to a 15th term with 64.6% of the vote against Cadena.
+DeLauro was re-elected to a fifteenth term with 64.6% of the vote in a second consecutive election against Cadena.

 2020

-DeLauro was reelected to a sixteenth term with 58.7% of the vote to Margaret Streicker's 39.8%.
+DeLauro was re-elected to a sixteenth term with 58.7% of the vote to Margaret Streicker's 39.8%.

 2022

-DeLauro was reelected to a seventeenth term with 56.8% of the vote to Lesley DeNardis's 40.7%.
+DeLauro was re-elected to a seventeenth term with 56.8% of the vote to Lesley DeNardis's 40.7%.

 2024

-DeLauro was reelected to an eighteenth term with 58.9% of the vote to Michael Massey's 41.1%.
+DeLauro was re-elected to an eighteenth term with 58.9% of the vote to Michael Massey's 41.1%.